Robert-Hughes/rjrssync/README.md

 * Test both absolute and relative paths (and a combination)
 * Fix tests on Linux
    - file trailing slash fails earlier in some cases - it seems the filesystem might allow accessing a file with a trailing slash, but not always
+* How to handle case when want to copy two different folders into the same destination, some sort of --no-delete?

 Performance